alecmuffett/ready-made-twitter-searches/raw-searches.md

 OR "QWACs"
 OR "Qualified Web Authentication Certificates"

-# End-To-End Encryption and Children
+# End-To-End Encryption, and Children

 "since:2022-01-10"
 AND (
-    "e2ee"
-    OR "endToEndEncryption"
-    OR (
-	(
     "child"
     OR "children"
-	    OR "facebook"
-	    OR "instagram"
-	    OR "messenger"
-	    OR "whatsapp"
     )
 AND (
     "encrypt"
     OR "encrypted"
     OR "encrypting"
     OR "encryption"
     OR "encryptions"
     OR "end to end"
     OR "e2e"
+    OR "e2ee"
+    OR "endToEndEncryption"
+    OR (
+	(
+	    "facebook"
+	    OR "instagram"
+	    OR "messenger"
+	    OR "whatsapp"
+	    )
+	AND (
+	    "online safety"
+	    OR "online harms"
 	    )
 	)
     )